 Hyzine Side Effects

-Note: This page contains information about the side effects of hydroxyzine.
-Some of the dosage forms included on this document may not apply to the brand name Hyzine.
+Note: This document contains side effect information about hydroxyzine.
+Some of the dosage forms listed on this page may not apply to the brand name Hyzine.

 For the Consumer